What is Process Art and why is it important?

 What are the benefits of process art?

 There are so many benefits to process art!
-Process art is developmentally appropriate for young children because meets them where they are as sensory explorers.
+Process art is developmentally appropriate for toddlers, preschoolers, and young children because it meets them where they are as sensory explorers.

 Through process art, children…